dfki-ric-underactuated-lab/mppc/docs/info/INSTALLATION.md

 ## Running Code #

 To run any code you need to be inside the repository parent folder.
-If not already you then need to create a virtual environment with poetry by commanding:
+If you haven't already, activate the virtual environment using poetry by running the command:
 ```
 poetry shell
 ```